KyokoNagaro/Viridium/README.md

  - No scrap
  - Normal ore generation (including modded ones)

-Right now, I am planning to add some tech trees first, and make it simpler to chose team and stuff like that.
+Right now, I am planning to add some tech trees first, and make it simpler to chose your team and stuff like that.
 In a distant future, those tech trees will be added with their own campaign too.